marekweb/shopify-normalize-hostname/README.md

 # Normalize Shopify Hostnames

-This module takes an input string and returns the normalized Shopify store hostname, or alternatively just the store subdomain, or null if the input is not valid.
+Takes an input string and returns the normalized Shopify store hostname, or alternatively just the store subdomain, or null if the input is not valid.

+For any input that isn't a string or isn't a URL that can be turned into a `.myshopify.com` hostname, the return value is null.
+This makes it safe to accept unsafe user input.

 Valid input examples: